Everything you need to know about the BIR Tax Mapping.

 On the other hand, the registration of the manual loose-leaf book of accounts requires the following in accordance with bookkeeping regulations:

 However, if you are transacting through a representative, you will need a Special Power of Authority (SPA).
 With this, you will also need a government-issued ID of your authorized representative.
-Finally, you must submit all of these before the first quarterly income tax return filing ot the annual income tax return, depending on which comes first.
+Finally, you must submit all of these before filing the first quarterly income tax return or the annual income tax return, depending on which comes first.

 Suppose a business avoids tax mapping or fails to comply with the BIR tax regulations.
 As a result, there can be several repercussions.
 A tax mapping violation can have varying degrees of consequences.